 Question 2 - 3: These questions concern whether you’re related by adoption.
 You are allowed to petition for an adoptive parent if certain conditions are met.
 However, if you gained U.S. residence through adoptive parents, you are not allowed to petition for biological parents to receive green cards -- that relationship has been cut off for immigration law purposes.
 See an immigration lawyer with any questions.

-Question 1: The U.S. citizen petitioner must enter his/her last name (surname) in capital letters, but the first and middle name in small letters.
+Question 1: Enter your last name (surname) in capital letters, but your first and middle name in small letters.

 Questions 2–5: Self-explanatory.